ddc-datascience/Deep-Dive-Data-Science/index.md

 Students will become fluent in the data science process and create a project portfolio to present to employers.
 They will be exposed to professionals in the industry, to learn essential elements of the professionals’ success, and to build their own networks.
 Professional development, presentation, and image are also covered in preparation for entering the data science job market.

+There are two primary sets of deliverables:
+- Learning-based projects: Completion of five projects focused on different apllications of the data science tools taught in the bootcamp.
+- Capstone: Data science-based analysis of a relevant data set by teams of 3.
+This project will include a thorough apllication of the data science project using subjects taught during the bootcamp.
+Communication of the results through data visualization will be key.

 ## Instructors and coaches

 - Lead instructor: Cliff Lewis